Research Interests

 In recent years, there has been a growing focus on the issue of depathologization in gender-affirming medical care.
 This movement aims to challenge the classification of gender nonconformity as a psychiatric pathology and advocates for providing medical care without pathologizing individuals.
 My master thesis explores the relationship between pathologization and medical access in Japan; it covers healthcare professionals' perspectives, institutional processes, and individuals' experiences.
 By examining these aspects, it contributes to discussions on pathologization, medical access, and the lived experiences of gender nonconforming individuals in Japan.

-Themes specifically focused on in the master's thesis includes:
+Themes specifically focused on in the master's thesis included:

 Tensions between medical sociology and trans studies (methodological decisions / theoretical explrolations)